List of Undertale and Deltarune characters: Mettaton

 In Undertale, Mettaton is a robotic entertainer who is the Underground's sole celebrity, hosting various television shows and having products, brands, and a hotel in Hotland themed after him.
 He is an egotistical glory-seeker and wishes to take a human soul to travel to the surface and become a celebrity among the humans, and tricks Alphys into helping the protagonist reach the CORE so he can kill them under the pretenses of making her look like a hero.
 It is revealed through diaries in an abandoned house that Mettaton was originally a ghost who dreamed of creating a perfect body for himself.
-He achieved this when he befriended Alphys and she created his body (in order to make Asgore think he was an artificial soul), but at the cost of abandoning their cousin Napstablook.
+He achieved this when he befriended Alphys and she created his body (in order to make Asgore think he was an artificial soul), though at the cost of abandoning his cousin Napstablook.
 In the "Genocide" route, Mettaton transforms into a seemingly powerful form called Mettaton NEO, but the player kills him in one hit.
 In the "True Pacifist" route, he reunites with Napstablook, who becomes his sound mixer.

 Mettaton is never directly confirmed to exist in Deltarune, but he is heavily implied to be the unseen "nobody" in Napstablook's house.
 In Chapter 4, if specific requirements have been met, the player has the option to give the "nobody" Tenna's Light World form, Toriel's old TV.

+W.D.
+Gaster

+In Undertale, W.D.
+Gaster, often referred to as "Dr. Gaster" or simply "Gaster," is said to have been the Royal Scientist before Alphys.
+He reportedly created the CORE, the Underground's power system, which uses geothermal energy to create power.
+He disappeared abruptly and mysteriously, and his sheer brilliance made it difficult to find a replacement.
+Gaster's presence in the game is hidden, only being directly mentioned in rare easter eggs and internal game data discoverable through data mining.
+Despite his near-complete absence from the game, the mystery surrounding his characterization and presence has caused him to gain a sizable fan following.

+In Deltarune, while he has not yet been seen, Gaster is strongly implied, by hints both in-game and in promotional material, to be tied to the game's overarching story.